TIP: For a video of onboarding process, see Sage 200 Professional - Onboarding with Microsoft 365.

 To do this, open Sage 200 System Administration, then select API.
 Select Edit and then deselect the Enable API setting.
 This will remove the existing setup for API access.

 Due to TLS / Sage ID changes, this setup using Microsoft Entra ID (Azure Active Directory) Tunnelling setup is only supported in Sage 200 Professional Summer 2018 RM, 2020 R1 and above.

 If you are looking to set up the Native API Tunnel with the same Microsoft 365 tenant as used in a test environment, you may need to disable the Native API, which is covered in this article Sage 200 - Disabling and Enabling the Native API.
 You may come back to this article when you wish to reinstall the App Proxy Installer.

 Prerequisites for using the Sage 200 Native API

 - Email Business Partner Sales via [email protected] and ask for an existing Microsoft 365 registration to be added to your customers account.
-You will also need to the Sage 200 API registration is enabled on your license
+You will also need to the Sage 200 API registration is enabled on your licence

 NOTE: Please note that for Sage 200 Summer 2018 Enhancements and above, you will not require the API module to be registered on your account.
 You will only need to have the existing Microsoft 365 registration added.

 Once you have accepted the Microsoft agreement and the Sage Business Centre application permissions, you will be taken to the Sage Business Centre.
-This will indicate that the on boarding has been successful and you can now continue to install the Sage 200 Native API application.
+This will confirm that the on boarding has been successful and you can now continue to install the Sage 200 Native API application.

 Connect Sage 200 to your Microsoft 365 account